TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

 ## Chayns with React
 * By using chayns you have to be sure chayns is ready.
 Therefor put the `ReactDOM.render` in your `chayns.ready`.
+* Every accordeon in chayns must be a single component in react

 ```jsx
 chayns.ready.then(function resolved() {